 Room Changes: Room changes are not allowed during the first two weeks of each semester; this period of time is called "room freeze."
-At any time, if you are having trouble with your roommate, you should attempt to discuss the issues with them to try to reach a compromise, including having your RA or HD assist in a mediation process.
+At any time, if you are having trouble with your roommate, you should attempt to discuss the issues with them to try to reach a compromise, including having your RA assist in a mediation process.
 Your RA will assist you with a communication strategy if needed.
 If your attempt to talk and work things out with your roommate is not successful, an RA will conduct a roommate mediation meeting for you.
 If you are still having conflicts after the mediation, the ADRL will intervene to assist and/or approve a room change.

 Room changes must adhere to the Room Change process outlined online.
 All room changes must be approved by the Residence Life Office.
-Room changes for any other reasons other than roommate issues may be approved on a case-by-case basis and an administrative fee may be charged to your student account.
-This fee must be assessed prior to the move.
+Room changes for any other reasons other than roommate issues may be approved on a case-by-case basis.
 All room changes are subject to a pro-rated room rate charge if the change occurs between different room types.
 Anyone not following the outlined procedures will be assessed an improper checkout service charge and may be required to move to back to their original location.